Saturday, December 26, 2020

 The 1970s were the decade in which the conspiracy thriller movie came into its own.
 In the wake of the assassinations of John F. Kennedy, Robert Kennedy and Martin Luther King, Jr., the optimism of the 1960s gave way to feelings of distrust and paranoid thoughts.
 Theses negative thoughts escalated further when the United States was propelled into the aftermath of events such as the Manson murders and the Watergate scandal.
 Films like Executive ActionThe Conversation, Night MovesThree Days of the Condor, All The President's Men, Winter Kills and Capricorn One focused on conspiracies, real or imagined, that exposed the dark underside of the American dream.
 No movie illustrates these ideas and concepts in a more chilling and effective manner than The Parallax View, director Alan J. Pakula's 1974 classic starring Warren Beatty.

 Beatty plays Joe Frady, a somewhat down on his luck (albeit talented and resourceful) reporter who, as the film opens, is nearby when a popular presidential candidate is assassinated.
 An investigative committee formed by the government finds that the murder was the act of a disturbed individual who acted alone.
 Lee Carter, a newswoman who witnessed the murder firsthand, visits Frady several years after the killing.
 She tells him that she believes something odd is going on, as a number of witnesses to the shooting have died, seemingly under normal or accidental circumstances.
-Carter, a former flame of Frady's, is herself found dead of a drug overdose shortly after her visit to his home, and Frady decides to look into her claims.
+Carter, a former flame of Frady's, is herself found dead of a drug overdose shortly after her visit to his home, and Frady decides to investigate.

 What he discovers is that a mysterious organization called The Parallax Corporation is recruiting people who are on the fringe of society, and don't fit the accepted behavioral norm.
 These antisocial outsiders are given training, and new jobs, but are ultimately used as assassins, taking out politicians that don't fit the shadowy group's world view.
 The oddball loners are then framed for the crimes, and take the fall for the killings as a "lone gunman."
 Frady convinces his editor that he should go undercover in the organization, allow them to recruit him, and expose their activities to the world.
 It's a choice that could ultimately prove to be Frady's undoing.
 The power of the Parallax organization, and their connections, run far deeper than he ever imagined.